openforis/fra-platform/doc/traditional-table-guide.md

   }
 ```

-That now handles the removal of our totals and the row header column
+We have now defined a valueSlice which handles the removal of our totals and the row header column
 we specified.
 Those will not be sent to server for saving (they
 contain just undefined values anyway).

 ## 4. Add the table to a view.